Battle of Tannenberg: Main battle: 27–30 August

 On 29 August, François' cavalry regiment reached Willenberg by evening, while his 1st Infantry Division occupied the road between Neidenburg and Willenberg.
 François' I Corps patrols linked up with Mackensen's German XVII Corps, who had advanced to Jedwabno, completing the encirclement.
 On 29 August the troops from the Russian 2nd Army's center who were retreating south ran into a German defensive line.
 Those Russians who tried to break through by dashing across open fields heavy with crops were mowed down.
 They were in a cauldron centered at Frogenau, west of Tannenberg, and throughout the day they were relentlessly pounded by artillery.
 Many surrendered – long columns of prisoners jammed the roads away from the battleground.
 Hindenburg and Ludendorff watched from a hilltop, with only a single field telephone line; thereafter they stayed closer to the telephone network.
 Hindenburg met one captured Russian corps commander that day, another on the day following.
 On 30 August the Russians remaining outside of the cauldron tried unsuccessfully to break open the snare.
 Rather than report the loss of his army to Tsar Nicholas II, Samsonov disappeared into the woods that night and committed suicide.
 His body was found in the following year and returned to Russia by the Red Cross.

-On 31 August Hindenburg formally reported to the Kaiser that three Russian army corps (13th, 15th and 23rd) had been destroyed.
+On 31 August Hindenburg formally reported to Kaiser Wilhelm II that three Russian army corps (13th, 15th and 23rd) had been destroyed.
 The two corps (1st and 6th) that had not been caught in the cauldron had been severely bloodied and were retreating back to Poland.
 He requested that the battle be named Tannenberg (an imaginative touch that both Ludendorff and Hoffmann claimed as their own).